CONSTITUTION AND RULES OF THE BURY AND DISTRICT

 (b)

-Each Club shall register with the Match Secretary
+Each Club shall register with the Match Secretary sufficient

-sufficient players to enable it to run the team or teams entered,
+players to enable it to run the team or teams entered.
+All players must be registered with the Match

-met.
+match.
 The registration of any player

-shall be subject to the approval of the Management Committee, and in
+shall be subject to the approval of the Management Committee and, in

 particular, the registration of any player after 31st January in any season